MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 Conditional Access (CA) gives you a balance between security and productivity.
 For more information, see [Plan a Conditional Access deployment](/azure/active-directory/conditional-access/plan-conditional-access), a detailed guide to help plan and deploy Conditional Access (CA) in Microsoft Entra ID (formerly known as Azure Active Directory).
 (For more information about this name change, see [New name for Azure Active Directory](/azure/active-directory/fundamentals/new-name).)

-Another way to access protected resources is to use Intune mobile device management (MDM) and mobile application management (MAM).
-If a device isn't enrolled in MDM and the user doesn't want the device to be enrolled, see [Accessing CA protected URLs with Microsoft Edge on BYOD using Intune MAM](#accessing-ca-protected-urls-with-microsoft-edge-on-byod-using-intune-mam).
+Microsoft Edge natively supports access to CA protected resources on both managed ([Accessing CA protected URLs with Microsoft Edge on managed devices](#accessing-ca-protected-urls-with-microsoft-edge-on-managed-devices)) and unmanaged ([Accessing CA protected URLs with Microsoft Edge on BYOD using Intune MAM](#accessing-ca-protected-urls-with-microsoft-edge-on-byod-using-intune-mam)) devices.

 ## Accessing CA protected URLs with Microsoft Edge on managed devices